The Project Board (and how not to screw it up)

 What if a story/task doesn't get finished during a sprint?

-If that happens, tag the story and tasks with BOTH the sprint it was started, and each subsequent sprint until it is complete.
-This will help project managers determine areas where you may be running into trouble.
+If that happens, the story and tasks should be tagged with BOTH the sprint it was started, and each subsequent sprint until it is complete.
+They should also contain a note about why they ended up crossing sprint boundaries.
+This will help highlight areas where you may be running into trouble, where the feature may be more complex than anticipated, or where some team memebers may need additional support.

 What if a story or task turns out to be impossible?

 Especially when you are experimenting with new (or new to you) technology, it is possible that something you planned turns out not to be feasible to implement.
-Those stories should have comments outlining what was done and why it is not feasible, and your PM can move these back to the backlog before the start of the next sprint - it’s always possible that future advances make them feasible!
+Those stories should have comments outlining what was done and why it is not feasible, and you (the PM) can move these back to the Backlog in the time between the end of sprint review and the team's first meeting of the next sprint - it's always possible that future advances make them feasible!